Herman Boerhaave: Biography

 Boerhaave was born at Voorhout near Leiden.
 The son of a Protestant pastor, in his youth Boerhaave studied for a divinity degree and wanted to become a preacher.
 After the death of his father, however, he was offered a scholarship and he entered the University of Leiden, where he took his master's degree in philosophy in 1690, with a dissertation titled De distinctione mentis a corpore (On the Difference of the Mind from the Body).
 There he attacked the doctrines of Epicurus, Thomas Hobbes and Baruch Spinoza.
 He then turned to the study of medicine.
 He earned his medical doctorate from the University of Harderwijk (present-day Gelderland) in 1693, with a dissertation titled De utilitate explorandorum in aegris excrementorum ut signorum (The Utility of Examining Signs of Disease in the Excrement of the Sick).

 In 1701 he was appointed lecturer on the institutes of medicine at Leiden; in his inaugural discourse, De commendando Hippocratis studio, he recommended to his pupils that great physician as their model.
 In 1709 he became professor of botany and medicine, and in that capacity he did good service, not only to his own university, but also to botanical science, by his improvements and additions to the botanic garden of Leiden, and by the publication of numerous works descriptive of new species of plants.

-On 14 September 1710, Boerhaave married Maria Drolenvaux, the daughter of the rich merchant, Alderman Abraham Drolenvaux.
-They had four children, of whom one daughter, Maria Joanna, lived to adulthood.
+On 14 September 1710, Boerhaave married Maria Drolenvaux (1686–1746), the daughter of the rich merchant, Alderman Abraham Drolenvaux.
+They had four children, of whom one daughter, Maria Johanna (1712–1791) – wife of German art collector with various influential political ties Frederic Count de Thoms (1696–1746), lived to adulthood.
 In 1722, he began to suffer from an extreme case of gout, recovering the next year.

 In 1714, when he was appointed rector of the university, he succeeded Govert Bidloo in the chair of practical medicine, and in this capacity he introduced the modern system of clinical instruction.
+Whether he was the first to do so is contested; in the words of one medical historian, Boerhaave "was neither an innovator of this practice, nor an especially energetic practitioner of it", though he did help to popularize the method.
 Four years later he was appointed to the chair of chemistry as well.
 In 1728 he was elected into the French Academy of Sciences, and two years later into the Royal Society of London.
 In 1729 declining health obliged him to resign the chairs of chemistry and botany; and he died, after a lingering and painful illness, at Leiden.